-Otto Energy Investments, Ltd., ("OEIL") notified the DOE and partners of its withdrawal from SC 51.
-Approval of the withdrawal is pending with the DOE.
+Approval of the withdrawal of Otto Energy Investments, Ltd., ("OEIL") and transfer of its interest to the rest of the partners remain pending with the DOE.

-Trans-Asia, through TA Petroleum, holds 6.67% participating interest in SC 51.
+TA Petroleum holds 6.67% participating interest in SC 51.

 SC 55 (Ultra Deepwater West Palawan)